NuclearPhoenixx/Epistle3/Epistolary Afterthoughts/EpistolaryAfterthoughts_Corrected.md

 Or is a straightforward linear experience the most satisfying?
 It takes a team to work this stuff out.
 Vignettes are easy.

-And then what do you do if the brilliant actress who plays Wallace Breen...dies?
+And then what do you do if the brilliant actor who plays Wallace Breen...dies?